-Have you ever wondered why are some people calm in tough situations while some jittery?
-How is thought process and thinking completely different from others?
-Every human is different from each other, everybody’s has their own personality.
-There are some things in common but always a kind of uniqueness in every human.
-Chapter – 2 of Psychology in CBSE unravels behaviorism, personality assessment, and more.
+Have you ever wondered why are some people calm in tough situations while some are jittery?
+What makes our thought processes and way of thinking different from others?
+The answer is simple; we are all different human beings and have our own personalities.
+However, there are some things in common but always a kind of uniqueness in every human.
+Chapter – 2 of Psychology in CBSE unravels behaviourism, personality assessment, and more.
 Read this blog on Self and Personality Class 12 Notes.

 This Blog Includes: